Investing in the exponential: AI in Sciences

 Source: Microsoft (Microsoft Research AI4Science and Microsoft Azure Quantum) Report on The Impact of Large Language Models on Scientific Discovery: a Preliminary Study using GPT-4.

-3 reasons why I see breakout potential in this space
+Three reasons why I see breakout potential in this space

-Examples of best in class teams building companies in this category are Orbital Materials, founded by DeepMind alumnus Jonathan Godwin, and Nabla Bio, founded by Surge Biswas, author of the 2019 UniRep paper that pioneered the application of language models to protein engineering, & Frances Anastassacos, Ph.D. in Biological and Biomedical Sciences from Harvard.
+Scarce Talent: Top talent equally conversant in AI and scientific disciplines is rare and creates inherent value.
+Teams with this type of talent are able to productize and commercialize innovations within accelerated timeframes.
+I believe technically differentiated teams prioritizing domain expertise will build generational companies in this space, and today, many of these teams are leaving leading big tech labs, research institutes, and industry to launch companies in this space.
+Notable examples of best in class teams building companies in this category are Orbital Materials, founded by DeepMind alumnus Jonathan Godwin; Nabla Bio, founded by Surge Biswas, author of the 2019 UniRep paper that pioneered the application of language models to protein engineering and Frances Anastassacos, Ph.D. in Biological and Biomedical Sciences from Harvard; and Latent Labs, founded by Simon Kohl who led AlphaFold’s protein design team.

-Today, pharmaceutical companies have existing discovery and joint development arrangements to work with AI companies, enabling early-stage AI companies with best-in-class talent to test and scale their solutions.
+Increased Industry Appetite: Industry appetite for AI solutions is maturing, particularly in life sciences, which has been a pioneer in adopting AI solutions.
+Major pharmaceutical companies have existing discovery and joint development arrangements to work with AI companies, enabling testing and scaling of the best AI solutions.
 Examples of these agreements include Genesis Thereapuetic’s $670M collaboration with Eli Lilly and Aspect Biosystem’s $2.6B deal with Novo Nordisk.
+Energy and industrial sectors are following suit, as evidenced by Occidental Petroleum’s purchase of carbon capture company Carbon Engineering for $1.1B.

 I’ll close with a quote from Radical portfolio company founder Charles Fisher (CEO of Unlearn).
 He says: